Skip to content

 }

-If automatic database discovery fails, set CORTIQ_DB_PATH explicitly:
+If automatic database discovery fails, set CORTIQ_DB_PATH explicitly so the server and the app share one database:

 {